-1. For a minute, accept the cracks claim and think.
+1. For a minute, let us accept the cracks claim and think.
 If a woman has 12 inches long hair, cracks can be anywhere between 0.1 inch to 11.9 inches.
-They have to be at different points and cannot be uniform on all the hair.
+They have to be at different points and cannot be uniform at the same point on all the hair.
 Agreed?
-While combing, hair has to break at the cracks.
-That is, on the comb, there will be hair of different lengths.
-Similar would be the position of the left over hair on the head – that is, 0.1, 1, 2, 3, 4 to 11.9 inches.
+While combing, hair has to / will break at the cracks.
+That is, on the comb, there have to be hair of different lengths.
+Similar would be the position of the left over hair on the head, with lengths ranging from 0.1, to 11.9 inches.

 For razor ads, the facial hair is as thick as a copper wire.
 And for selling shampoo, the head hair turns brittle and is full of cracks?

 Two Companies, owned by the same parent, make 2 different statements.
-The claims are contradictory

 Dermatology and most other Therapies have no definitive cure to safeguard a normal hair.
-So the question of locating a crack, if any and closing them is a meaningless fantasy.
+So the question of locating a crack, if any and closing them is just a meaningless fantasy.

-" A lie, repeatedly told, sounds like the Truth' - a Chinese Proverb
+" A lie, repeatedly told, sounds like the Truth' - a Chinese Proverb.